 Hill's Educational Leadership in Medicine Institute

-St. Joseph Hill Academy High School, in partnership with Staten Island University Hospital/Northwell Health, is proud to announce HELM, Hill's Educational Leadership in Medicine Institute, which began in Fall 2021.
-Seeking to be at the helm of healthcare education, preparation and partnership, this Career Institute for Women in Healthcare will provide an opportunity for SJHA students 16 years and older to explore the world of healthcare in real time by becoming immersed in the day-to-day activities of healthcare professionals.
+St. Joseph Hill Academy High School, in partnership with Staten Island University Hospital/Northwell Health, proudly announced HELM, Hill's Educational Leadership in Medicine Institute, which began in Fall 2021.
+Seeking to be at the helm of healthcare education, preparation and partnership, this Career Institute for Women in Healthcare provides an opportunity for SJHA students 16 years and older to explore the world of healthcare in real time by becoming immersed in the day-to-day activities of healthcare professionals.

 HELM consists of juniors and seniors who are interested in exploring careers in healthcare, including Physician, Physician's Assistant (PA), Nurse, Occupational Therapist (OT), Physical Therapist (PT), Speech Therapist, or Hospital Administrator.
 The Institute will consist of a didactic and a clinical component.
 Among the learning experiences planned are career panels and an executive lecture series that will take place both at St. Joseph Hill Academy and SIUH.
 In addition, HELM will include opportunities to tour SIUH and its facilities.

 HELM students will have an opportunity to earn certificates in certain areas such as CPR.
 Students can earn participation credits for volunteering at SIUH and attending career panels, lecture series, and other learning opportunities.
 The credits will earn students the opportunity to become more involved in different aspects within the hospital, such as shadowing medical and administrative professionals.

 HELM also includes opportunities for volunteering in areas of interest as well as observing and shadowing staff members.
 SJHA and SIUH/Northwell, collaborated on a comprehensive syllabus for the program.